 The Commodity Futures Trading Commission ("Commission") requires each futures commission merchant ("FCM"), including Jefferies LLC (hereinafter sometimes referred to as "Jefferies"), to provide the following information to existing customers and to a customer prior to the time the customer first enters into an account agreement with an FCM or deposits money or securities (funds) with an FCM.
-Except as otherwise noted below, the information set out is as of February 28, 2022.
+Except as otherwise noted below, the information set out is as of November 30, 2023.
 Jefferies will update this information annually and as necessary to take account of any material change to its business operations, financial condition or other factors that Jefferies believes may be material to a customer's decision to do business with Jefferies.
 Nonetheless, Jefferies' business activities and financial data are not static and will change in non-material ways frequently throughout any 12-month period.

-Jefferies is a direct, wholly-owned subsidiary of Jefferies Group LLC, which, in turn, is a direct, wholly-owned subsidiary of Jefferies Financial Group Inc., formerly known as Leucadia National Corporation (NYSE: JEF).
-Information that may be material with respect to Jefferies for purposes of the Commission's disclosure requirements may not be material to Jefferies Group LLC or Jefferies Financial Group Inc. for purposes of applicable securities laws.
+Jefferies is a direct, wholly-owned subsidiary of Jefferies Financial Group Inc., formerly known as Leucadia National Corporation (NYSE: JEF).
+Information that may be material with respect to Jefferies for purposes of the Commission's disclosure requirements may not be material to Jefferies Financial Group Inc. for purposes of applicable securities laws.